 Teens Against Tobacco Use (TATU) – Franklin High School students present tobacco education lessons to 6th grade students.

-The City of Franklin and the Franklin Area Parents and Students United (FAPSU) were awarded the Drug Free Communities Grant in 2017.
-This five-year grant helps to establish and strengthen collaboration among communities through public and private agencies to support the efforts to prevent and reduce substance abuse among youth.
+The City of Franklin and Volition Franklin (formerly FAPSU) were awarded the Drug Free Communities Grant in 2017 and renewed in 2021.
+This ten-year grant helps to establish and strengthen collaboration among communities through public and private agencies to support the efforts to prevent and reduce substance misuse among youth.
 The Volition Franklin Coalition was formed out of the work of the grant.